-Any contestant not willing to comply with the requirements of hygiene, hair and head cover regulation (see 8.5 Entry to Field of Play) or shall be refused the right to compete and the opponent shall win the contest by fusen-gachi, if the contest has not yet started, or by kiken-gachi, if the contest has already started, according to the "majority of three" rule.
+Any contestant not willing to comply with the requirements of hygiene, hair and head cover regulation (see E1.3 Hygiene) shall be refused the right to compete and the opponent shall win the contest by fusen-gachi, if the contest has not yet started, or by kiken-gachi, if the contest has already started, according to the "majority of three" rule.

-Soft contact lens; in the event that a contestant loses his contact lens during the contest and cannot immediately recover them, and if he then informs the referee that he cannot continue competing without the contact lens, the referee shall give the victory to his opponent by kiken-gachi after consulting with the table judges and IJF Supervisors and/or IJF Refereeing Commission Members.
+If a contestant loses a contact lens during the contest and cannot immediately recover it, and if he then informs the referee that he cannot continue competing without the contact lens, the referee shall give the victory to his opponent by kikengachi after consulting with the judges and IJF Supervisors and/or IJF Refereeing Commission Members.